micmejia/bible-dump/AMPC/2 Thessalonians/2 Thess 2.md

-But we, brethren beloved by the Lord, ought _and_ are obligated [as those who are in debt] to give thanks always to God for you, because God chose you from the beginning [^d]_as His firstfruits (first converts)_ for salvation through the sanctifying work of the [Holy] Spirit and [your] belief in (adherence to, trust in, and reliance on) the Truth.
+But we, brethren beloved by the Lord, ought _and_ are obligated [as those who are in debt] to give thanks always to God for you, because God chose you from the beginning _as His firstfruits (first converts)_ for salvation through the sanctifying work of the [Holy] Spirit and [your] belief in (adherence to, trust in, and reliance on) the Truth.